darwin-b/Fav-MoviesBuilder/README.md

 # Fav-Movies-Database-with-PYTHON

-Place all of the three files in one folder.
-Execute entertainment_movies.py
+Execute entertainment_movies.py  ---------> Master Function

 This is just a sample, so u might not find many movies.
 By editing the code you can build a website of your own favourite Movies along with their trailers and posters.